 - In Dreamfall Chapters, if Zoë decidd not to return to school, she will work for Mira and eventually be tasked with taking Shitbot out for a walk, testing out all of its features to see what it's good at.
 Naturally, Shitbot comically fails every single task - which will most likely leave the player with a cracked rib if they hold back their laughter.

-- Gaius's recruitment in Fire Emblem Awakening invokes this: he is originally part of a group of intruders sent to assassinate the Exalt Emmeryn, but Gaius is having second thoughts.
+- Gaius's recruitment in Fire Emblem Awakening invokes this: he is originally part of a group of intruders sent to assassinate the Exalt Emmeryn, but Gaius is having second thoughts - he signed on to loot the treasury, not commit regicide.
 When Chrom approaches him, Gaius says he'll turn coats if Chrom can "sweeten the deal".
 Chrom first thinks he means monetary compensation, but then he drops a bag of candy and...well, Gaius did say "sweeten the deal"!

 - In Little Busters!, a young and recently orphaned Riki first got roped into joining the eponymous group of True Companions for an ill-conceived scheme to remove a wasps' nest that culminated in them coating Masato in honey to attract the insects, spraying him with bug repellant, and setting him on fire.
 In the photography taken afterwards Masato looks sooty and disheveled but sports a hundred-watt smile and no apparent burns.
 Lots of the comedic parts involve something stupid and dangerous having a hilarious result, such as when Masato and Kengo use their strength to launch Rin into the air so she can enter a second story classroom through the window in time for attendance.